-- To ensure the welfare and protection of children, young people and adults at risk with whom Music as Therapy International works directly. - To ensure the charity's Trustees, Employees (including Freelance Workers), Project Contributors and Volunteers understand the overarching principles that guide our approach to safeguarding and the processes we follow to ensure we all act appropriately in response to any concern around abuse. - To commit to complying with our procedures in practice, monitoring and reporting on this, and reviewing our policy regularly.
+- To ensure the welfare and protection of children, young people and vulnerable adults with whom Music as Therapy International works directly. - To ensure the charity's Trustees, employees (including freelance workers), Project Contributors and volunteers understand the overarching principles that guide our approach to safeguarding and the processes we follow to ensure we all act appropriately in response to any concern around abuse. - To commit to complying with our procedures in practice, monitoring and reporting on this, and reviewing our policy regularly.

 It applies to the charity's Trustees, employees (including freelance workers), Project Contributors and volunteers who have been engaged to work with Music as Therapy International.
 It has been drawn up on the basis of law and guidance detailed in Appendix 2.
-A glossary of terminology used is provided in Appendix 1
+A glossary of terminology used is provided in Appendix 1.

-It is of note that all our projects are delivered in partnership with established care settings and it is unusual for anyone working with Music as Therapy International to be in contact with any children, young people and adults at risk on their own.
-Despite this, we are committed to ensuring adequate training to protect the welfare of children, young people and adults at risk is undertaken by our employees (including Freelance Workers), Project Contributors and Volunteers.
-Our approach to recruitment is detailed in Section 2.i and to training is detailed in Section 3i).
+It is of note that all our projects are delivered in partnership with established care settings and it is unusual for anyone working with Music as Therapy International to be in contact with any children, young people and vulnerable adults on their own.
+Despite this, we are committed to ensuring adequate training to protect the welfare of children, young people and vulnerable adults is undertaken by our employees (including freelance workers), and Project Contributors.
+Our approach to training is detailed in Section 2i).

-In practice, delivery of our projects means working closely with the local care setting in line with their safeguarding policy and guidance if ever we have concerns about the welfare of any child, young person or adult at risk we encounter.
+In practice, delivery of our projects means working closely with the local care setting in line with their safeguarding policy and guidance if ever we have concerns about the welfare of any child, young person or vulnerable adult we encounter.
 The procedure we follow when we are working in places with safeguarding policies in place is detailed in Section 2ii).

 However, some of our projects take us to countries where safeguarding policies are not always in place and local practice may not be congruent with UK standards and procedures.
-This does not absolve us of our responsibilities regarding the welfare of children, young people and adults at risk with whom we work directly but does mean we need to be sensitive to the local context.
+This does not absolve us of our responsibilities regarding the welfare of children, young people and vulnerable adults with whom we work directly but does mean we need to be sensitive to the local context.
 The procedure we follow in such places is detailed in Section 2iii).